 Previously, Collins was sports anchor and reporter for Deportes 23, Univision’s Dallas, Texas affiliate, where she covered the NBA postseason and Finals, Major League Baseball’s ALDS, ALCS and World Series, the Dallas Cowboys, FC Dallas, and the Dallas Stars.
 She also produced and anchored Univision 23’s local sports show Accion Deportiva Extra.

-The San Diego native began playing soccer at age 10, and was asked to join Mexico’s National team, in the Sub 19 division.
+Collins, whose parents were Mexican, moved to the United States at a young age and grew up in Miami.
+She began playing soccer at age 10, and was asked to join Mexico’s National team, in the Sub 19 division.
 She is a graduate of Mount Union College in Alliance, Ohio, with a Bachelor of Science in Communications, with an emphasis in Sports Management.

 Upon graduating in 2007, she became a production assistant at Univision in Miami, collaborating with producers of national programs such as Nuestra Belleza Latina, Premios Lo Nuestro, Premios Juventud and Primer Impacto.
-She also worked with the CBS Sports Radio affiliate in St. Petersburg, Fla. as a production assistant, then as sports reporter covering the Tampa Bay Buccaneers, the Tampa Bay Lightning, and the University of South Florida football team.
+She also worked with the CBS Sports Radio affiliate in St. Petersburg, Fla., as a production assistant, then as sports reporter covering the Tampa Bay Buccaneers, the Tampa Bay Lightning, and the University of South Florida football team.

 In 2009 she accepted her first on-camera job as news reporter for Univision’s Noticias 48/FOX2 news team at the dual language station in McAllen, Texas where she covered stories on immigration and drug trafficking on both sides of the Texas/Mexico border, also filling in as sports and weather anchor.